Innobooster

 Open section, What happens after my application is approved?

-Acceptance of the grant conditions is a prerequisite for the grant to be valid and for us to approve your first accounts, etc.
+You will receive a letter of commitment in E-grant.
+You will also be asked to accept the grant conditions electronically in E-grant before the project starts.
+Accepting the grant conditions is a prerequisite for the grant to be valid and for us to approve your first financial statements, etc.

 When can the project start?